kamalmarhubi/dotfiles-nvim/.local/share/nvim/site/pack/base/start/nvim-treesitter/README.md

 Check [`:h nvim-treesitter-utils`](doc/nvim-treesitter.txt) for more information.

-# User Query Extensions

-Queries are what `nvim-treesitter` uses to extract informations from the syntax tree, and they are located in the `queries/{lang}/*` runtime directories (like the `queries` folder of this plugin).

-`nvim-treesitter` considers queries as any runtime file (see `:h rtp`), that is :

-- if the file is in any `after/queries/` folder, then it will be used to extend the already defined queries.
-- Otherwise, it will be used as a base to define the query, the first query found (with the highest priority) will be the only one to be used.

-This hybrid approach is the most standard way, and according to that, here is some ideas on how to use is :
-- If you want to rewrite (or write) a query, don't use `after/queries`.
-- If you want to override a part of a query (only one match for example), use the `after/queries` directory.

 # Troubleshooting

-Before doing anything make sure you have the latest version of this plugin and run `:checkhealth nvim_treesitter`.
+Before doing anything, make sure you have the latest version of this plugin and run `:checkhealth nvim_treesitter`.
-This will help you find where the bug might come from.
+It can also help to update the parsers via `:TSUpdate`.

-## Feature `X` does not work for `{language}`...
+#### Feature `X` does not work for `{language}`...

-First, check the `## {language} parser healthcheck` section of `:checkhealth` if you have any warning.
+First, check the `## {language} parser healthcheck` section of `:checkhealth` for any warning.
-If you do, it's highly possible that this is the cause of the problem.
+If there is one, it's highly likely that this is the cause of the problem.
 If everything is okay, then it might be an actual error.

-In both cases, feel free to [open an issue here](https://github.com/nvim-treesitter/nvim-treesitter/issues/new/choose).
+In that case, feel free to [open an issue here](https://github.com/nvim-treesitter/nvim-treesitter/issues/new/choose).

-## I get `module 'vim.treesitter.query' not found`
+#### I get `module 'vim.treesitter.query' not found`

 Make sure you have the latest nightly version of Neovim.

-## I get `Error detected while processing .../plugin/nvim-treesitter.vim` every time I open Neovim
+#### I get `Error detected while processing .../plugin/nvim-treesitter.vim` every time I open Neovim

 This is probably due to a change in a parser's grammar or its queries.
 Try updating the parser that you suspect has changed (`:TSUpdate {language}`) or all of them (`:TSUpdate`).
 If the error persists after updating all parsers, please [open an issue](https://github.com/nvim-treesitter/nvim-treesitter/issues/new/choose).

-## I experience weird highlighting issues similar to [#78](https://github.com/nvim-treesitter/nvim-treesitter/issues/78)
+#### I experience weird highlighting issues similar to [#78](https://github.com/nvim-treesitter/nvim-treesitter/issues/78)

-This is a well known issue, which arise when the tree and the buffer are getting out of sync.
+This is a well known issue, which arises when the tree and the buffer have gotten out of sync.
-As this issue comes from upstream, we don't have any finite fix.
-To get around this, you can force reparsing the buffer with this command:
+As this is an upstream issue, we don't have any definite fix.
+To get around this, you can force reparsing the buffer with

 ```vim
 :write | edit | TSBufEnable highlight
 ```

-This will save, restore and enable highlighting for the current buffer, fixing the issue.
+This will save, restore and enable highlighting for the current buffer.

-## I experience bugs when using `nvim-treesitter`'s `foldexpr` similar to [#194](https://github.com/nvim-treesitter/nvim-treesitter/issues/194)
+#### I experience bugs when using `nvim-treesitter`'s `foldexpr` similar to [#194](https://github.com/nvim-treesitter/nvim-treesitter/issues/194)

-This might happen, and is known to happen with `vim-clap`, to avoid those kind of errors, please use `setlocal` instead of `set` for the appropriate filetypes.
+This might happen, and is known to happen, with `vim-clap`.
+To avoid these kind of errors, please use `setlocal` instead of `set` for the respective filetypes.